 Fortunately, lattice degeneration isn’t highly progressive.
 If you maintain regular visits to the eye clinic and undergo dilated fundus examinations, you shouldn’t need any treatment.

 Treatment will be necessary in more severe cases where a retinal tear or detachment occurs.

-No. It cannot.
-However, your ophthalmologist may consider a preventive surgical approach to strengthen specific areas of the peripheral retina.
+No. However, your ophthalmologist may consider a preventive surgical approach to strengthen specific areas of the peripheral retina.

-No. It cannot.
-Other factors like age or lattice degeneration increase the risk of retinal detachment.
+No. Other factors like age or lattice degeneration increase the risk of retinal detachment.

 In this article